ibbles/WebRep/README.md

 A web server used to store, search, view and edit recipes using a browser.

-## Usage
+## User Initial Setup
+- Install NodeJS
+- Install MongoDB
+- Install Git
 - Checkout the repository
-- run `npm install` to download dependencies.
+- Use npm to install dependencies.
-- run `./bin/www` to start the server.
+- Start the server
-- point your browser to [http://localhost:3000/](http://localhost:3000/).
+- Point your browser to [http://localhost:3000/](http://localhost:3000/).

-## Dependencies and initial setup.

-This section lists the external libraries that WebRep depends on and the steps that was used to initialize it.

-These steps are not required when simply using or extending the application using the existing dependencies.

 ### NodeJS
 Using NodeJS, a server-side JavaScript runner using Google's V8.